 No matter what your health condition is, it always pays to eat organic fruits and vegetables.
 Fermented foods free from sugar and additives are also great for your diet.
 Fresh, low-fat proteins including fish, chicken, beef and lamb are also important components of an autoimmune meal plan.
 Just make sure that the meats you are getting are void of antibiotics and hormones and free-range, if possible.

-Supplementation is also crucial in the holistic approach to avoiding or managing autoimmune diseases.
-Here are some recommended supplements that can be taken to achieve specific results:
+Supplementation is also crucial in the holistic approach to avoiding or managing AI.
+Here are some recommended supplements for autoimmune diseases that can be taken to achieve specific results:

 - To help you fight toxins and neutralize free radicals in the body – Glutathione, Vitamin C, Vitamin E, Beta Carotene, CoQ10 and Selenium

 - To modulate the immune system – Vitamin D, Plant Sterols, Fish Oil